Botzu/ADAMSmartFarming/README.md

 ## Video Presentation

-A video of our Project can be found on google drive [here](https://drive.google.com/file/d/1pTGVneAP5Z7J-KBNtFm-Vsq6o-qaiTcv/view?usp=sharing)
+A video of our project can be found on google drive [HERE](https://drive.google.com/file/d/1pTGVneAP5Z7J-KBNtFm-Vsq6o-qaiTcv/view?usp=sharing)